The Great Animal Battle

 The quest for sovereignty between the Things-of-the-Earth and the Things-of-the-Air had been brewing for some time.
 The object.
 Dominion.
 In the book which is listed among “Our Books” from the tab above.
 This story has a shocking intent if it was one of reality, it would be tragic, but as a folktale, it reveals an amusing group of challenges and obstacles to overcome, making this a gripping story in dialog and narrative and well worth the read.

 The following excerpt of dialog plays itself out throughout the story, what one would term “banter” in modern English.
 Of course, this banter throws caution to the wind, as if by it, they demonstrate their toughness.
 Each side laying claim to some kind of right, to badger as they pleased.
 Considering the dire consequences that may result from so careless an approach to the survival of the species, but they press on, no matter.

 Bald Vulture from his arboreal perch, bragging again true-to-character, addressed Black Vulture.

 “I must say, I think I have eaten more Things-of-the-Earth than any other bird alive.”

 “Never mind bird, I think you may have eaten even more than Lion, Hyena and Jackal put together.”

-Lion, lying under the tree, was unimpressed with these vultures talking about him in this way, especially in his presence.
+Lion, lying under the tree, was unimpressed with these vultures talking about him in this manner, especially in his presence.
 He allowed them to rile him, letting them get under his skin, thereby falling right into their trap.